Barak-S/Storybook-Components/README.md

 import { SubmitButton } from '../../components/Buttons';
 ```

-### Files orgnaization
+### Files & folders structure

-Each component should be placed in a separate folder.
+**One component per file.** Each component should be placed in a separate folder.
 The source code should be placed at `index.tsx` file.

 ✅ Correct: